 “There’s no way Mcgill has a 50% acceptance rate!
 I’ll happily bet you 20 pushups that it’s 45% or less!
 You’ve got to accept the bet since I’m giving you a 5% buffer.”
 I retorted.

-Secretly, I was thinking McGill’s acceptance rate was closer to 20% given the best universities in America have single digit acceptance rates.
+Secretly, I was thinking McGill’s acceptance rate was closer to 20%.
+By comparison, the best universities in America have single digit acceptance rates.

 “You’re on!”
 My student immediately looked up McGill’s acceptance rate on Google and started to dance.

 McGill University Acceptance Rate